 No one company handles every aspect of healthcare cost containment.
-As our clients “savings integrator”, Optelcon has developed the “Optelcon Healthcare Cost Containment Network”.
-This is a network of pre-screened healthcare, cost containment and specialty companies.
-The network is made up of the innovators and leading specialty cost reduction and containment firms that deliver results.
+As our client’s “savings integrator”, Optelcon has developed the “Optelcon Healthcare Cost Containment Network”.
+This is a network of pre-screened healthcare, cost containment, and specialty companies.
+The network is made up of innovators and leading specialty cost reduction and containment firms that deliver results.
 Under one umbrella, Optelcon provides our clients with a mix of capabilities and expertise that you will not find with any single healthcare cost reduction company.
-Only companies that exhibit the highest skill, integrity and are clearly passionate about saving clients’ money get the opportunity to work with Optelcon’s clients.
+Only companies that exhibit the highest skill, and integrity and are clearly passionate about saving clients’ money get the opportunity to work with Optelcon’s clients.

 Optelcon’s MBR audits focus on accurate billing and coding of Inpatient claims using the billing/coding rules and guidelines established by the Centers for Medicare and Medicaid Services (“CMS”), which create the standard billing/coding practices for facilities in this country.
 Our MBR audit services also take into consideration coding norms from other well-respected authoritative sources and industry publications (e.g., the American Medical Association, also known as the “AMA”).
 In short, the results and recommendations presented in our MBR audit reports are sound and extremely defensible.
 Such areas of focus include:

 Optelcon MBR Audits focus on line item costs.
-The TPA may have paid a claim correctly, but the line item cost may be in error or egregious. i.e. $250 for an aspirin, 2 beds for one person, a shoulder MRI for someone diagnosed with the flu, tests or procedures do not correlate with diagnosis etc. We audit each line item BEFORE the TPA or PBM adjudicates the claim.
+The TPA may have paid a claim correctly, but the line item cost may be in error or egregious. i.e. $250 for an aspirin, 2 beds for one person, a shoulder MRI for someone diagnosed with the flu, tests or procedures that do not correlate with diagnosis, etc. We audit each line item BEFORE the TPA or PBM adjudicates the claim.
 The funds from disputed charges are not paid until confirmation of the accuracy is completed by our team.
 This prevents the TPA or PBM from taking errant claim amounts from your account in the first place.
 Like the IRS, it’s a lot harder to get your money back once it has already been paid.

 Electronic claims payment systems minimize errors, but the complete claims payment process relies on human judgment.
 Multiple combinations of factors exist that attribute to claims payment issues such as:

 FiLTER iQ is an intelligent and highly selective software analytical engine that can interpret and process benefit design logic.
-FiLTER iQ is the foundation for AUDiT iQ™’s modules: Medical, Dependent Eligibility, Rx and Dental.
+FiLTER iQ is the foundation for AUDiT iQ™’s modules: Medical, Dependent Eligibility, Rx, and Dental.

 The Medical module comes complete for auditing all aspects of a medical health plan and its associated claims data.
 A comprehensive set of medical codes are included with the software and are fully integrated into the auditing process.
-These code sets include: AMA CPT®, AMA HCPCS, AMA ICD-9, and CMS Revenue codes.
-The Medical module is based on over 80 categories that have been pre-tuned and configured out-of-the-box to use the most appropriate medical codes available.
+These code sets include AMA CPT®, AMA HCPCS, AMA ICD-9, and CMS Revenue codes.
+The Medical module is based on over 80 categories that have been pre-tuned and configured out of the box to use the most appropriate medical codes available.
 In addition, each category can be configured to capture benefit design metrics related to deductibles, co-insurance, in-network / out-of-network payment levels, dependents, maximums based on occurrences or incidents, and others.
 Some examples of audit categories include:

 The Rx module is tailored for pharmaceutical claims.
-Categories have been created to effectively audit many aspects of any pharmaceutical benefit plan including co-pays, exclusions, limitations, AWP and MAC pricing discounts, as well as other criteria.
+Categories have been created to effectively audit many aspects of any pharmaceutical benefits plan including co-pays, exclusions, limitations, AWP and MAC pricing discounts, as well as other criteria.
 It utilizes both historical and current databases published by First Data Bank to define the Rx categories and assist with the analysis of the claims data.